shannonlabumn/shannonlabumn.github.io/pastmembers.md

 </figure>

-Sophia Fitcollins was an undergraduate research assistant and graduated in 2020 with a B.S. in Plant Science and a minor in Architecture.
+Sophia Fitzcollins was with the lab as an undergraduate research assistant from the Fall of 2018 to the Spring of 2020.
+She graduated with a B.S. in Plant Science and a minor in Architecture.
 She assisted with greenhouse maintenance as well as mixing media and transplanting.
 In her spare time Sophy likes to learn new languages and read books.</p>
  <br/>
  <br/>
  <br/>